ccswbs/UoGd7-Training/Searchform.md

 # Customizing Site Search Box

-The following are two different options for placement of a Search Box form on you website.
+The following are two different options for placement of a Search Box form on your website.

 ## Option 1: Placing Search Box Using Blocks